dfelinto/blender-manual/manual/sculpt_paint/brush/falloff.rst

 Falloff Shape
    Use projected or spherical falloff.
-   Note, this is not supported in Texture Paint mode.
+   Note, this is not supported in Texture Paint Mode.

    :Sphere:
       Applies brushes influence in a sphere, outwards from the center.